-Are you still undecided about whether you need crowns or veneers on your front teeth?
+Are you still unsure whether you need crowns or veneers on your front teeth?
 Don’t overthink things.
 Consult your dentist right away.
 Alternatively, if in doubt, seek a second opinion.

-It should almost always be a no-brainer as to which of the two you genuinely require.
+It should almost always be a no-brainer as to which of the two you require.
 When unsure about your next moves, getting a second opinion is terrific to get expert guidance.

 Whether you visit a conventional dentist or a cosmetic dentist, both should be able to offer you an honest assessment of which restoration is best.

 Because, in actuality, a crown can improve the appearance of your smile by focusing on just one tooth at a time.
 Having a fractured or missing tooth repaired by your dentist can significantly impact the appearance of your smile.

 Make sure to bring your insurance information when you go to the dentist.
-Their treatment coordinators will create a care plan that includes all fees, copays, projected coverage, and total costs.
+Their treatment coordinators will create a care plan including fees, copays, projected coverage, and total costs.